 by Tali Weissberger, based on the The ADHD Guide: Unshakable Self Confidence & Self Esteem – with Dr. Miriam Reiss

-It is possible to have self-confidence and at the same time, have low self-esteem.
+It is possible to have self-confidence and, at the same time, have low self-esteem.
 There is a huge difference between the two.

 But even if you have confidence in your skills, you may not feel self-confident.
-People might tell you how well you are performing, while you still lack confidence in your skills.
+People might tell you how well you are performing while you still lack confidence in your skills.
 Confidence shows up as skills, developed and demonstrated to the world.

 Self-esteem is how you see yourself on the inside, and is invisible to the outside world.
 When people think they see self-esteem in another, they are actually seeing self-confidence.

 The concept is that we are brought into this world, and we are made of love.
 Love is often described as the highest feeling there is.
 If you want to feel self-esteem, you must feel love and have love for yourself.

 Where You Get Self-Esteem

 The child becomes an adult with people around them who support and love them.
 Their self-esteem comes from their interaction with their families and their environment.

 Self-esteem is the absolute core of a person’s identity, and the core of the level of success they will experience in the world.

-Some people will say you are ‘no good.’
-Often, your own thoughts will tell you the same thing.
-When others knock down your self-esteem you must learn to combat these feelings.
-You must always tell yourself how good they are, how precious and deserving you are.
+You must learn to combat these feelings when others knock down your self-esteem.
+You must always tell yourself how good you are, how precious and deserving you are.

-If it seems impossible to overcome the criticism from people around you (and from your own thoughts) we invite you to listen to ADDA Webinar recordings from Dr. Miriam Reiss.
+If it seems impossible to overcome the criticism from people around you (and from your own thoughts), we invite you to listen to ADDA Webinar recordings from Dr. Miriam Reiss.

 ADDA Webinars are available at no charge for all ADDA members.
 This library of hundreds of recorded Webinars features leading experts in adult ADHD.
 This article is based on an excerpt from the 2015 Webinar, The ADHD Guide: Unshakable Self Confidence & Self Esteem – with Dr. Miriam Reiss.
-Dr. Reiss has also more recently presented Self-Esteem for Anyone and Everyone with ADHD™ (July 2020).
+Dr. Reiss has also recently presented Self-Esteem for Anyone and Everyone with ADHD™ (July 2020).
 If you are not an ADDA member, join today.